Legimity/Vul-scan-gpt/README.md

 ## Description of folders

 gpt: use gpt to analyse the scan repos
-portScan: scan ports and hosts softwareScan：scan software that may contain vuls in targeted host
+portScan: scan ports and alive hosts
+softwareScan：scan software that may contain vuls in targeted host
 sysScan: scan sys vul that may contain
 webScan: sacn web vul on the targeted host
 utils: process inital scan result for gpt to analyse